splunk/fluent-plugin-splunk-hec/README.md

 ### index_key (string) (optional)

 The field name that contains the Splunk index name.
-This parameter works in conjunction with `index` and will not work if the `index` paramter is not set.
+This parameter works in conjunction with `index` and will not work if the `index` parameter is not set.

 ### host (string) (optional)